stonybrook-lin539/main/source/main/02_ngrams_linguistics/00_ngrams.md

     - ca

 This eliminates dozens of 4-grams from the grammar.
+But we can do even better by replacing many of the 4-grams with trigrams.
-If the exercise had allowed us to use trigrams, then we could also express more succinctly that *a must not be one symbol before c* and *c must not be one symbol before a*.
+This allows us to express more succinctly that *a must not be one symbol before c* and *c must not be one symbol before a*.

 - *a must not be one symbol before c*
     - abc